A tale of two presidents as Trump claims his triumph and Biden’s hopes begin to fade - KESQ

 On a night dedicated to unity, the divisiveness of Trump’s warm-up acts undercut the message, hinting at the hardline authoritarian undercurrent of the “Make America Great Again” movement that might characterize the second term of a former president who thinks he is entitled to unchecked power.
 Wrestler Hulk Hogan painted Trump in the light of a developing third-world dictator wielding unaccountable power.

-“All you criminals, all you low lives, all you scumbags … what you gonna do when Donald Trump and all the Trumper maniacs run wild on you brother?”
+“All you criminals, all you low-lives, all you scumbags … what you gonna do when Donald Trump and all the Trumpamaniacs run wild on you brother?”
 Hogan roared.

 In an election that could be won by invigorating the Republican base — with the help of new MAGA favorite JD Vance as his vice presidential nominee — Trump’s stark speech may serve its function.
 But it was hard to see how it would please swing voters and its tedious length, at 1 hour 32 minutes, stretched well past primetime.
 And for the Americans wondering how to pay for health care, how to afford a house or to send their kids to college, Trump offered no new details of what he’d actually do in a second term.